Mesh Augmentation of LoRaWAN-based IoT Networks: Route Establishment

 Figure~\ref{fig:route-establishment} summarizes the uplink and downlink route establishment using REM and uplink messages respectively.

+We note that all route establishment is done at the LIMA routers (LRs) or the LIMA Gateways (LGs); the end-device and server(s) are completely unaware of this mechanism.
 We note that although the ED address is covered by the LoRaWAN MIC, it is still readable, and therefore can be used.
 An uplink message can be distinguished from a downlink message by the message-type field in the LIMA header.